josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 This is setting fire to the commons.
 This is putting innocent bystanders in harm's way.
 This is firing the Death Star.

-What Matt's done is unforgivable, no matter how right he might have been at the beginning.
+What Matt's done is unforgivable, no matter how good of a point he might have had at the beginning.
 To unleash harm on actual _users_ of WordPress, indiscriminantly, solely over where they choose to host their sites, is an unconscionable, terroristic abuse of power.

 </CalloutPlusQuote>

-(In the middle of all this, Pressable, a separate host Automattic owns, started offering promos to help people migrate to them from WP Engine.
-That alone should be majorly headline-grabbing, but Matt's abuses up to this point are so egregious it barely even registers on the scale.)
+(In the middle of all this, Pressable, a separate host Automattic owns, started offering promos to help people migrate to them, from WP Engine.
+That alone should be majorly headline-grabbing, since Matt's abuses of power are the main reason anybody would even be considering leaving WP Engine right now to begin with.
+But Matt's other abuses are so egregious this one barely even registers on the scale.)

 _You don't hurt users because you're beefing with their host_.
 You don't put innocent bystanders in harm's way.